-The goddesses total about fourteen in number and “come from diverse backgrounds: There’s a former accountant, paralegal, nurse, even a bank CEO, along with what Elise describes as at least three ‘runaway housewives’” (Best 2010).
+The goddesses total about fourteen in number and “come from diverse backgrounds: They include a former accountant, paralegal, nurse, even a bank CEO, along with what Elise describes as at least three ‘runaway housewives’” (Best 2010).
 The goddesses typically work with male seekers, and the male touch healers provide instruction or healing for female seekers.
 In addition to the healing ceremonies, the church also holds a weekly Sunday brunch and worship service and offers Friday night sex education classes, Yoga Pain relief classes, Naked Life coaching and a monthly Healing Abuse/Trauma Circle.
-There are two other Neo Tantra temples in Sedona, Arizona affiliated with the Phoenix Goddess Temple.
 At the conclusion of the session, participants are instructed to leave a temple offering or donation.
 They are advised to “look for the lotus candle on an altar in your transformation chamber.
 Your love offering is an active way for you to help restore the balance of Yin / Yang energies here on planet earth as every Temple of the Mother provides much needed Yin to the Universal Web of Life” (Phoenix Goddess Temple n.d.
 “Offerings of Support”).
 The donation schedule stipulates amounts between two hundred and eight hundred dollars, depending on the number of participants and guides and the length of the sessions.

 Professional therapists have expressed concern regarding the Goddess Temple’s healing techniques, especially the sessions for those who have suffered sexual abuse.
 The Phoenix New Times quoted licensed Arizona therapist Diane Genco: “If these non-traditional healers are not qualified or credentialed in understanding post-traumatic stress disorder and all the things that go with that — the ripple effects of trauma — it could be harmful” (D’Andrea 2011).

-For its part, the Phoenix Goddess Temple has vigorously defended its legitimacy.
-The goddesses do not deny the existence of the Temple’s sexual practices; they simple assert that “at the core, what distinguishes their ‘practice’ from common sex work is the matter of their intention” (Best 2010).
-Elise argues for the holiness of the orgasm: “You have absolute peace, you do not fear death, and you have no experience of lack or separation.
+The Phoenix Goddess Temple also vigorously defended its legitimacy.
+The Temple goddesses did not deny the existence of the Temple’s sexual practices; they simply asserted that “at the core, what distinguishes their ‘practice’ from common sex work is the matter of their intention” (Best 2010).
+Elise argued for the holiness of the orgasm: “You have absolute peace, you do not fear death, and you have no experience of lack or separation.
 The point of religion is peace of mind, returning the physical body to what is eternal, so I have to ask, how is what we’re doing not religion?”
 (Best 2010).
 As for her personal legitimacy, Elise has responded that she is “under the jurisdiction of the most high” (D’Andrea 2011).

 Best, Jason.
 2010.
 “Oh, Goddess: Tracy Elise is Preaching Her Gospel of Transcendence Through Pleasure to the Valley, Which Raises One Big Question: Can Sex Be a Religion?”
 Phoenix Magazine.
 March 2010.
 Accessed from http://www.phoenixmag.com/lifestyle/valley-news/201003/oh–goddess/2/ on 21 October 2011.